About feature flags

 Once a flag is created, you can easily enable and disable features in your application - giving you full control over how users are able to interact with your application.

-There is an important relationship between Apps, Environments, and flags that allows for increased reusability and scalability.
+There is an important relationship between Applications, Environments, and flags that allows for increased reusability and scalability.

-Apps are the highest-level in our hierarchy, encompassing unique environments and flags underneath them.
-Apps should reflect the individual products and services your organization may have.
+Applications are the highest-level in our hierarchy, encompassing unique environments and flags underneath them.
+Applications should reflect the individual products and services your organization may have.
 It should not reflect one app in several states of servers.

 A flag default value is the value of the flag that is created when defining flags in the code.
 Default values are mandatory and flags cannot be created without them.
 They will be served when there is no configuration available (for any reason) or no other value overrides it.